 has changed.

-Carbon applications should use GetCurrentScrap
+Carbon applications should use GetCurrentScrap instead

-of checking the convertClipboardFlag
+of checking the convertClipboardFlag in

-the EventRecord
+the EventRecord.

-obtained via GetCurrentScrap
+The ScrapRef obtained via GetCurrentScrap becomes

 invalid and unusable after the scrap is cleared.
 That is, the scrap

-, or a Cocoa client
+calls ZeroScrap , or a Cocoa client

-calls declareTypes:owner:
+calls declareTypes:owner:.

 Scrap.h